 - For 2000-level Visual Studies credit: Intro to the Modern Arts (VISST-1080)

 - Graduate students: Instructor approval

-- For undergraduate students, this course satisfies a History of Industrial Design requirement for Industrial Design majors, an H&S Elective, a Social Science/History 200 or 300 level Elective (pending approval), or a Visual Studies 200 level Elective.
+- For undergraduate students, this course satisfies a History of Industrial Design requirement for Industrial Design majors, an H&S Elective, a Social Science/History 2000 level Elective, or a Visual Studies 200 level Elective.